How to Choose and Use Painter’s Tape

-Apply painter's tape faster and more effectively so you can get started painting sooner and make fewer mistakes.
+Apply painter's tape faster and more effectively so you can start painting sooner and make fewer mistakes.

 Clean Moldings Before Applying Painter’s Tape